-At the end of each program year, the city provides a Consolidated Annual Performance Evaluation Report (CAPER) to HUD and the community that summarizes program performance and outcomes achieved.
+At the end of each program year, the City provides a Consolidated Annual Performance Evaluation Report (CAPER) to HUD and the community that summarizes program performance and outcomes achieved.

-The CAPER includes a description of the resources made available, the investment of available resources, the geographic distribution and location of investments, the households and persons assisted (including the racial and ethnic demographics of the people assisted), the actions taken to affirmatively further fair housing, and other actions indicated in the Strategic Plan and Action Plan.
+The CAPER includes a description of the resources made available, the investment of available resources, the geographic distribution and location of investments, the households and persons assisted (including demographics of the people assisted), the actions taken to further fair housing, and other actions indicated in the Strategic Plan and Action Plan.